Search

 AlexanderFord/Getty Images

-Traditional and Roth IRAs are two of the most popular retirement savings vehicles—and for good reason.
+Traditional IRAs and Roth IRAs are two of the most popular retirement savings vehicles—and for good reason.
 They each offer powerful ways to plan for your future income while reaping some tax incentives along the way.
 You can withdraw money from an IRA at any time, but you may have to pay taxes and additional penalties if you don't meet certain conditions.

 Traditional IRA withdrawal rules

-Withdrawals after you turn 59½ aren't subject to the 10% early withdrawal penalty.
-Traditional IRA withdrawals are taxed as ordinary income in the year you take them.
+• Withdrawals from a traditional IRA if you are at least 59½: Traditional IRA withdrawals after you reach 59½ are taxed as ordinary income at your tax rate in the year you take them.

 Roth IRA withdrawal rules